 - No alcohol.
 Consumption of alcohol in parks and public areas of West Vancouver is prohibited.

 - Smoking is prohibited in all West Vancouver parks and beaches.
-Even in urban areas and designated spaces, be sure to discard of cigarettes safely.
+Even in urban areas and designated spaces, be sure to discard of all kinds of cigarettes safely.

 - Keep the peace.
 Sharing the park does not mean everyone should share in your musical taste.
 No devices with amplified sound such as portable sound systems and microphones are allowed.